estherk15/tic-tac-toe/Notes.md

 - Solve the randomizerFN test (0 is a falsy value)[**resolved**]
 - Clean tests, break them out [**Resolved**]
 * Packaging code options (build readme)
-- Refactor game, then set up ESLint, have a run through
-- when you set up ESLint, it should pass, no more than 5 overrides
+- when you set up ESLint, no more than 5 overrides
-- Package ESLint

 [After Above]
 - Create a new test file for building tests for ticTacToe.js